 Blackshear Prison campBlackshear

 Blackshear Prison camp is the historic site of a Civil War prison.
 The prison was an open camp in an out-of-the-way place, surrounded by a guardline, including some heavy artillery pieces.
 It was considered as a 'corral for human beings.'
-The prison guards were mainly from the 2nd Georgia Reserve Regiment and 3 companies of the 4th Georgia Reserves.
+The prison guards were mainly from the 2nd Georgia Reserve Regiment and three companies of the 4th Georgia Reserves.

 Union County Historical SocietyBlairsville